-The Down East Sunrise Trail is an 85-mile multi-use corridor connecting Ellsworth to Ayers Junction in eastern Maine.
-It serves as a major portion of the northeastern head of the East Coast Greenway.
-The Sunrise Trail is designed to accommodate hiking, thick-tire bicycles, ATVs, horses, cross country skis and snowmobiles.
+The Down East Sunrise Trail is an 87-mile multi-use corridor connecting Ellsworth to Ayers Junction in eastern Maine.
+The trail is designed to accommodate hiking, thick-tire bicycles, ATVs, horses, cross-country skis, and snowmobiles.

 For car-free options from Bangor, take Downeast Transit or West's Transportation buses to Ellsworth.
 West's buses continue nearly to the northern terminus of the trail in Pembroke.
 West's also makes loops and shuttles possible.
 The bus route parallels much of the trail, and buses make twice-daily runs on Route 1 and Route 1A.

-Bicycles are permitted on West's Transportation and Concord Trailways buses, and on Amtrak's Downeaster with a reservation and a $5 service charge.
+Bicycles are permitted on West's Transportation and Concord Trailways buses, and on Amtrak's Downeaster with a reservation and a nominal service charge.